tylerwellss/nodejs-puppeteer-web-scrape/README.md

 # nodejs-puppeteer-web-scrape
 A sample showing how to scrape a website using the Puppeteer Node library and Headless Chrome

-Our sample.js will crawl a single job post URL on my website, https://www.eslbot.com, and then input some of the crawled content into https://www.editpad.org.
+Our sample.js will crawl a single job post and then input some of the crawled content into https://www.editpad.org.
 We have disabled headless chrome when inputting the crawled content so that you can see it in action.

 We use `optimist` to parse our argument (url) when running sample.js and `prompt` to illustrate how a user can input additional data that isn't part of the crawl.